-As academics we are likely most comfortable mentoring our students to follow in our footsteps, but increasingly students are looking at careers outside the academy.
-And even if they aren’t already, they need to be as the academic job market continues to be an ugly terrain.
+Professors are usually most comfortable mentoring students to follow in our footsteps, but increasingly students are looking at careers outside the academy.
+Even if they aren’t already, they need to be as the academic job market continues to be an ugly terrain.
 How can you mentor students pursing non-academic careers, especially if you do not have career experience outside the academy to share with them?

 Be Open to Student Choices

 Students can be wary of telling us they are considering non-academic careers, worried that to do so is to admit some kind of failure.
 Mentoring students means being open to where they are, not where we might want them to go.
 Make sure your mentees know that you support whatever choices they make.

 You can signal this by asking open-ended questions that make it clear that you expect they might choose to head out of the academy.
 Be encouraging, and fight that urge to push your mentees toward your own path.

 Our job as mentors is to listen and really hear what our students need, and figure out how we can be helpful given our own skills and connections.

 It might seem easier to mentor those with similar career goals to your own, but when our mentees are considering other paths, it is important to figure out what you can still offer.

 What experiences do you have that are relevant to your mentee’s non-academic career plans?
 How can your own skills translate to other areas?
 Did you consider non-academic careers yourself, or do you have work experience outside the academy that might be relevant?